PissingerAlexander/natural--/README.md

 # natural--
 > [!CAUTION]
-> You should defenetly NOT use this compiler/interpreter, because of memory leaks and bugs!
+> You should defenetly NOT use this interpreter, because of memory leaks and bugs!

 # Introduction
 This project provides a complete toolchain for interpreting programs written in my own programming language `natural--`, a language designed to be insecure, buggy, leaking memory and much more bad stuff (but it kinda gets the job done sometimes).